Paul Jay: Film and television work

 Jay was the creator and executive producer of CBC Newsworld's flagship debate program counterSpin (broadcast from 1998 to 2004) for six seasons.
 CounterSpin was a prime time debate show about the news of the day.

 Other work includes Justice Denied (Turner), The Life and Death of Owen Hart (TVO, A&E), Albanian Journey: End of an Era (TVOntario, CBC Witness), The Birth of Language (TVOntario and Discovery U.S.), Here's to the Cowboy (CBC, Disney, London Weekend, Central TV).
 Jay exec-produced Through Thick and Thin (CBCNewsworld), Machine Gun (3x1 Discovery Canada&US), and The Famine Within (TVO).
 Jay was the co-creator and co-executive producer of Face Off, a nightly prime time debate program that ran four years on CBC Newsworld.

 He worked with Gore Vidal, among others, for the launch of TRNN, which included the documentary: History of the National Security State.
-In this, Jay interviews Vidal, as well as Lawrence Wilkerson, Ray McGovern, and Antonia Juhasz.
-The Real News went on to launch several internet video/television news magazines, including The Empire Files, created in 2015 with teleSUR and for which Jay is an executive producer.
-Jay is the executive producer of the 2017 Donald Trump, The Koch Brothers and Their War on Climate Science documentary.
+In this, Jay interviewed Vidal, as well as Lawrence Wilkerson, Ray McGovern, and Antonia Juhasz.
+The Real News went on to launch several internet video/television news magazines, including The Empire Files, created in 2015 with teleSUR and for which Jay was an executive producer.
+Jay was the executive producer of the 2017 Donald Trump, The Koch Brothers and Their War on Climate Science documentary.

-Jay is the founder and host of theAnalysis.news, a video and audio current affairs interview and commentary show and website.
+Jay parted ways with TRNN in 2019 and founded of theAnalysis.news, a video and audio current affairs interview and commentary show and website.